pbraun9/dam/README.md

 ## requirements

 - an elastic/opensearch cluster
-- some logs to be pushed over there (suricata eve with `flow` enabled as an alert sample)
+- some logs to be pushed over there (here suricata eve)
-- specific fields to be available for alert verbosity (`sensor src.name dest.name` in our example)
+- specific fields to be available for alert verbosity as for `alerts-hit.bash` (here `sensor src.name dest.name`)

 ## install